-Parent helpers are often required to assist with kindy excursions and we would welcome your involvement.
+Please provide a copy to the kindergarten if necessary.
+Excursions Parent helpers are often required to assist with kindy excursions and we would welcome your involvement.
 It is a valuable way to support the children's learning and build a sense of community amongst Grove families.

-Family Events

-Regular family events and celebrations are held to bring the community together and organised by Governing Council in liaison with the staff.
+Family Events Regular family events and celebrations are held to bring the community together and organised by Governing Council in liaison with the staff.
 They are reflective of the curriculum and the kindergarten's philosophy.
 We encourage you to make the most of these opportunities.

-Working Bees

-Grove holds occasional working bees and we would welcome you to join in.
+Working Bees Grove holds occasional working bees and we would welcome you to join in.
 Tasks may include gardening and weeding, minor repairs, organising toys and storage spaces.
 Please keep an eye on the weekly newsletter for dates if you are keen to attend.
 It is a great way to meet other families, encourage your child's pride in their learning environment and become more familiar with the kindergarten.

-Learning Design, Curriculum and Assessment at Grove

-Grove Kindergarten uses "The Early Years Learning Framework for Australia (EYLF v2, 2022) Being, Becoming and Belonging to design a curriculum and inclusive learning program for all of the children at our centre.
+Learning Design, Curriculum and Assessment at Grove Grove Kindergarten uses "The Early Years Learning Framework for Australia (EYLF) Being, Becoming and Belonging to design a curriculum and inclusive learning program for all of the children at our centre.

-All children engage in learning that promotes confident and creative individuals & successful lifelong learners.

-All children are active and informed members of their communities with knowledge of Aboriginal and Torres

-Strait Islander perspectives.

-The EYLF describes eight principles from contemporary theories and research evidence which underpin high quality teaching practice in early childhood for young children.

-Our Grove educators draw on a rich repertoire of teaching practices to promote learning.
+Children's learning is dynamic, complex and holistic.
+Physical, social, emotional, personal, spiritual, creative, cognitive and linguistic aspects of learning are all intricately interwoven and interrelated.
+The EYLF describes five principles from contemporary theories and research evidence which underpin high quality teaching practice in early childhood for young children.
+Principles Secure, respectful and reciprocal relationships Partnerships with families High expectations and equity Respect for diversity Ongoing teacher learning and reflective practice Our Grove educators draw on a rich repertoire of teaching practices to promote learning.

-Principles

-Secure, respectful and reciprocal relationships

-Partnerships

-Respect for diversity

-Aboriginal and Torres Strait Islander perspectives

-Equity, inclusion and high expectations

-Sustainability

-Critical reflection and ongoing professional learning

-Collaborative leadership and teamwork

 We have written a Professional Learning Procedure which annually allocates funding to support professional development in excess of that supplied by the Department for Education as we highly value the ongoing professional development of our staff.

-Practices
+Funding supports learning visits to other kindergartens, the cost of professional development courses, materials and relief staff.